RayminQAQ/MalDetect_pcap/README.md

 ```shell
 python requirement.txt.
 ```
-1.run the uploader.py to upload the files to api server
+1. run the uploader.py to upload the files to api server

-2.run the downloader.py after all the files are processed to download all .pcap files
+2. run the downloader.py after all the files are processed to download all .pcap files
 ## Referece Paper